How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Email Marketing Automation for Musicians: Foundations

 Click through rates matter a lot more, though.
 Emails average in the region of 2.5-3.5% CTR for music announcements.
 Social media link clicks average 0.8-1.2%.
 So, when you’re driving traffic to Spotify pre-saves, Bandcamp releases, or ticket sales, that difference is going to add up, quickly.
-A client I worked with in 2024 saw 847 pre-saves from a 3,200-person email list versus 163 pre-saves from a 28,000 followers on Instagram, promoting the exact same single.
+We tested this properly with a Leeds indie band last June.
+They’d been building their email list through gig signups for about 18 months and had roughly 3,200 people.
+One email announcement, 847 pre-saves.
+Instagram, which they’d been posting to religiously for five years, building to 28,000 followers, delivered 163 from the exact same campaign.
+The guitarist texted me screenshots with three ‘??!’ at the end.
+I wasn’t surprised, but what we are watching in almost real time is artists realising their Instagram audience is basically career decoration.

 Revenue conversion is where email really outshines social media.
 Email subscribers convert to paying customers (merch, concert tickets, Patreon supporters) at around 4-6 times the rate of social followers.
 Someone who gave you their email address has already demonstrated a higher commitment threshold than someone who clicked ‘follow’ while scrolling mindlessly.